pixbi/duplo/README.md

 There are some required directories:

     app/           --> Application code
+    app/index.html --> An optional special HTML file into which the builder injects the script tag, the style tag, and the markup when built
     app/assets/    --> Asset files are copied as-is to build's top-level directory
     app/styl/      --> Any application top-level style (see below for details) app/modules/   --> Module within the application that are ordered AFTER code in the top-level `app/` directory when building components/    --> Other repos imported via Component.IO dev/           --> Any code necessary to run the application in dev mode node_modules/  --> Contains this repo
     public/        --> Built files when developing.
 This is NOT committed to source
     test/          --> Test files go here and should have an extension of `.spec.js`

 ## CSS/Stylus Order